Exact and Heuristic Algorithms for Constrained Biclustering: Computational results

 Another key observation is the negligible time spent in solving ILP subproblems (column “ILP (s)”).
 In the vast majority of instances, ILP solving takes only a small fraction of the total time, often less than 1 second, even when the full optimization process lasts several hundred or even thousands of seconds.
 This efficiency stems from the quality of the solution obtained via rounding from the SDP.
 Although the reference matrix is not guaranteed to satisfy all pairwise constraints, empirical evidence suggests that it is typically very close to feasibility.
 Consequently, the ILP refinement is fast and requires only minor adjustments.
 This highlights the synergy between relaxation quality and rounding heuristic in the overall design of {\tt CBICL-BB}.

 Despite the overall strength of \texttt{CBICL-BB}, a few instances reach the imposed time limit of 10,800 seconds.
 These tend to occur in settings that combine large datasets and high percentages of constraint violations.
 Even in such hard cases, however, the solver often terminates, on average, with a very small remaining gap.
 A representative example is \texttt{Golub-1999} under configuration (0, 0, 36, 36) with 40\% violation, where the solver hits the time limit but returns an average final gap of just 0.47\%.
 Similarly, \texttt{Bhattacharjee-2001} with configuration (97, 97, 0, 0) and 40\% violation, the solver runs for the full duration but terminates with a gap of only 0.49\%.
-These outcomes show that the solver is able to generate good feasible solutions early in the search and significantly reduce the gap even when full convergence is not reached within the allowed time.
+These outcomes show that the solver is able to generate good feasible solutions early in the search and significantly reduce the gap even when full convergence is not reached within the allowed time. {Figures~\ref{fig:n4} and~\ref{fig:n2} in Appendix~\ref{appendix:figures} present bar charts of the total solution times under the considered constraint configurations.}

 In summary, the exact solver \texttt{CBICL-BB} demonstrates strong performance across a wide range of problem instances, validating its effectiveness as both a benchmark tool and a certifier of solution quality in constrained biclustering tasks.
 It successfully handles supervision at varying levels of difficulty, exhibiting a natural degradation in performance under more challenging settings.
 The tested datasets range from 271 to 539 total vertices, which is approximately ten times larger than the sizes handled by available commercial solvers.